Paula von Gunther: Golden Age

 A member of the noble class in pre-National Socialist Germany with the rank of Baroness, Paula von Gunther first appeared as a foe of Wonder Woman.
 She battled the Amazon numerous times as an agent of the Gestapo.
 Her many crimes include murdering many individuals, keeping a small group of women as personal slaves and torturing them routinely, was for a time the leader of all Gestapo operations in the United States, forcing American female citizens into becoming Nazi spies, attempting to kidnap a Colonel using an invisible ray on a ship while impersonating a high-society lady and stealing Wonder Woman's lasso while trying to steal secrets from security officers.
 She succeeded in capturing Wonder Woman with it and bound her hand and foot to a wooden pole using it.
 However Wonder Woman got off the pole and broke open a cage freeing a young boy named Freddy.
 He untied her hands, but Gunther returned and stopped Wonder Woman by pointing a gun at her back.
-However Freddy lassoed Gunther, and Wonder Woman stopped her plan.
+Freddy lassoed Gunther, and Wonder Woman stopped her plan.
 She once tried to monopolize America's milk supply and charge high prices for it so that its people would have weak bones and fall before the stronger-boned Nazis after buying all the milk of a company for five years with seven million dollars.
-In her first appearance she discovered Wonder Woman’s weakness, which is if her bracelets were chained by a man she becomes as weak as an ordinary woman.
+In her first appearance she discovered Wonder Woman's weakness, which is if her bracelets were chained by a man she becomes as weak as an ordinary woman.
 While monopolizing milk, her men lassoed Wonder Woman and bound her hand and foot with chains.
 She was bound to railway tracks, but was able to free herself.

 Von Gunther was finally captured and revealed that she had worked for the Nazis because they held her daughter Gerta captive.
 Von Gunther reformed and pledged her loyalty to Wonder Woman after Gerta was rescued.
 Von Gunther even put her own life in peril to save Wonder Woman from a burning munitions plant, suffering third-degree burns and a horribly scarred face.